drojaazu/suddendesu/content/entry/heavy-nova-prototype/index.md

 # Heavy Nova's Security

-The security code within Heavy Nova does *not* match the Boot ROM/BIOS version.
+The security code within Heavy Nova does *not* match the copy stored in the internal Boot ROM/BIOS.
 With Heavy Nova being one of only two launch titles for the Mega CD, it seems that what we have is a version of the security code from a pre-production version of the BIOS.

-(Pedantic side note: technically, what everyone generally calls the BIOS is an image of the Boot ROM, the chip containing all the low level system code for both the Main CPU (Mega Drive) and Sub CPU (Mega CD) side, which is "distributed" to each side very early on boot.
+(Pedantic side note: technically, what everyone generally calls the BIOS is an image of the Boot ROM, the chip containing all the low level system code for both the Main CPU (Mega Drive) and Sub CPU (Mega CD) sides, which is "distributed" to each side very early on boot.
 The system code that runs specifically on the Sub side is called the BIOS.
 However, I will use the term BIOS to refer to dumps of the whole ROM as that is the colloquial terminology.)

 ![](img/megacd_rom_100c.jpg)

 My first thought was to check against the ["pre-retail" version of the BIOS that was dumped some years back](https://gendev.spritesmind.net/forum/viewtopic.php?t=3043), version 1.00C.
-However, the security code in this version does not match either.
+However, the security code there does not match either.
 Given how close the dates are on these versions (1991-11-02 for the Heavy Nova prototype and 1991-11-14 for BIOS 1.00C), this must have been a relatively last minute change.

 The change is pretty minor, though.
 Let's compare the prototype version with the final.